-This is seen in the styling and the features it possesses.
-This is the first 911 Turbo that came available with AWD and twin turbochargers, comparisons to the 959 are dully noted too.
-The 993 was also cooled by air; rather old school and the last of its kind, but was one of the first production cars to possess an OBDII port; which made upgrades to the ECU quite easy, well, at least compared to OBDI nightmares of days past.
+This is seen in the styling cues and mechanical features it possesses.
+This is the first 911 Turbo that came available with AWD and twin turbochargers: the inevitable comparisons to the 959 are dully noted.
+The 993 is cooled by air; rather old school and the last of its kind, but was one of the first production cars to possess an OBDII port; which made upgrades to the ECU quite easy, well, at least compared to OBDI nightmares of days past.
 You could argue that the smart split between front and rear power (I believe it is 20/80 but I could be wrong) talked about a great compromise between traction and steering response.

 What I’m trying to outline is that the 458 tries to protect you from your stupidity a lot more than the 993 does: mistakes in a 993 are expensive, uncomfortable, unavoidable, and generally invoke deadliness unless you treat it with a respect that the 458 could only dream of from its drivers.
 Only time can give us this kind of contrast too; playful anecdotes of chasing Kawasakis down a B-road turn into dire warnings of the dangers of this car by mouth of the owner.

 Which is why I suspect certain people are weary of youngsters driving very powerful cars.
-It’s easy to dismiss these older people as emasculating, as these older people will dismiss us young drivers as inexperienced and stubborn.
-In the end age isn’t a real measurement of maturity, but the era a person lives in when they generate their habits shapes their world views.
+It’s easy to dismiss these older people as emasculating and ignorant.
+These older people in turn will dismiss us young drivers as inexperienced and stubborn.
+In the end, age isn’t a real measurement of maturity.
+But the era a person lives in when they generate their habits shapes their world views.
 Whichever idea you subscribe to, the truth remains that you can’t trust a 993 as you can trust a 458.
 While both need to be approached with care as they are enablers, the 458 rarely feels dangerous enough to question the types of speeds you can do with it; The 993 makes you question yourself much more often in that regard, even when driving at speeds that some would consider pedestrian nowadays.

 The driving experience is hard to explain, returning to the hero narrative and the whole self obsessed ordeal; this car doesn’t hide what it is.
 For someone my size it’s uncomfortable and the low slung cabin is not accessible with ease, you can feel the hard suspension and by modern standards the seats aren’t supportive at all.